neuekit/neuekit/README.md

   * Then run `npm i`
   * That's it once the dependancies have installed the postinstall script will be run and you are ready to code!

-In future sessions where you already have the dependancies you can just run `npm run go` or `npm run go`
+In future sessions where you already have the dependancies you can just run `npm start`

 ## <a href="https://creativelittledots.github.io/springboard" target="_blank">Documentation</a>